expo/expo/docs/versions/v20.0.0/sdk/sqlite.md

     -   **sqlStatement (_string_)** -- A string containing a database query to execute expressed as SQL.
 The string may contain `?` placeholders, with values to be substituted listed in the `arguments` parameter.
     -   **arguments (_array_)** -- An array of values (numbers or strings) to substitute for `?` placeholders in the SQL statement.
-    -   **success (_function_)** -- Called when the query is successfuly completed during the transaction.
+    -   **success (_function_)** -- Called when the query is successfully completed during the transaction.
 Takes two parameters: the transaction itself, and a `ResultSet` object (see below) with the results of the query.
     -   **error (_function_)** -- Called if an error occured executing this particular query in the transaction.
 Takes two parameters: the transaction itself, and the error object.

 ### `ResultSet` objects